-Do you work from home and now also have to supervise your children’s school work?
+Do you work from home and also have to supervise your children’s school work?
 Are you a homeschooler who also works part-time from home?
-Have you experienced the double whammy of switching to remote work at the same time your children have been sent home full-time?
-Whether formally homeschooling or simply being required to oversee your children’s education for a few months, you’re faced with fitting more into each day and juggling often conflicting demands.
+Have you experienced the double whammy of switching to remote work at the same time your children have been sent home full- or part-time?
+Whether formally homeschooling or simply being required to oversee your children’s education temporarily, you’re faced with fitting more into each day and juggling often conflicting demands.
 How can you not just cope but ensure that the needs of adults and children, workplace and school, are met?
 It’s not easy, but it is possible.
-After homeschooling my children and working part-time from home for nearly twenty years, I offer the following four-step directions for doing this homeschool shuffle.
+After homeschooling my children and working part-time from home for nearly twenty years, I offer the following four steps for doing this homeschool shuffle.

 First, be collaborative.
 Our country’s laws dictate that school-aged children must be taught.
 Our bills dictate we must work.
 If we’re to do both simultaneously, it will take the commitment and focus of everyone in the household.
 We have new opportunities to work together as families in this situation.
 Parents will need to devote extra time–or more intensely focused time, if already homeschooling–to work with their children academically.
 Children will need to develop patience and show respect for their parents when Mom or Dad is busy in their specified work time and place.
 Older siblings will need to help younger siblings, whether with school work, tying a shoe, or making a sandwich at lunch.
 The end is to promote the welfare of the entire family.
 The means to that end is unity and teamwork, with everyone helping each other as needed.